Please note I am not currently accepting custom orders.

 When requesting your custom order, please keep in mind that variation is inherent in handmade items, especially those made from figured woods or which are hand dyed.
 When making a custom item, I use the best materials I have on hand (e.g. the most figured burl or the whitest holly) and craft the item with the same great care and attention to detail as any other.
 If you have a specific vision for your custom item, please be very specific in your request and I will do my best to meet your expectations.
 If the item does not meet your expectations, I will sell it in a store update and make one additional item.
 If that item also does not meet your expectations, your order will be cancelled to prevent other customers' custom orders from being delayed.

 I reserve the right to refuse custom orders.
 Please note that designing a good spindle is often a compromise between function and aesthetics, and some designs that may look great simply cannot function well as a spindle.
 Some designs may also be beyond my skill to make.
 I also reserve the right to use design elements from your custom order in future Woodland Woodworking products.
 Custom spindles should not be assumed to be one-of-a-kind items.

-Spindles range in price from $40 (for basic Russian style spindles in common woods) to $120+ USD depending on the wood(s) used, the type of spindle, and any painting, pyrography or carving.
+Spindles range in price from $50 (for basic Russian style spindles in common woods) to $120+ USD depending on the wood(s) used, the type of spindle, and any painting, pyrography or carving.
 Bowls range from $35 for a basic flat-bottom spinning bowl to $100+ depending on the style of bowl and the wood(s) used.
 I combine shipping on multiple items and offer a small discount on spindle/bowl sets.
-Please contact me for a quote for custom orders.